- Ashwagandha can improve sleep quality and reduce sleep latency by calming GABA receptors in the brain.

 However, if you find that you're still struggling to fall asleep or you’re waking in the middle of the night despite taking ashwagandha, there are a couple of things you need to check.

 First of all, check that the extract you're taking is pure and the best quality it can be.
-Unfortunately, many manufacturers source poor quality ashwagandha that can be mixed with other substances to keep their costs down - and that may have a negative impact on your sleep, and health.
+Unfortunately, many manufacturers source poor quality ashwagandha that can be mixed with other substances to keep their costs down - and that may have a negative impact on your sleep efficiency, and health.

 If you're confident you already picked the best ashwagandha supplement, then check the dosage you're taking.
 The average recommended dose of ashwagandha is 300-400mg (approximately 1 capsule), and this should be enough to help you get to sleep and stay asleep.